 Table of contents

 - A Tax Regime Complaint with European Union Directives

 - Addressing Issues of Double Taxation Within Maltese Companies

 - Advanced Malta Corporate Tax Rulings

 1. A Tax Regime Compliant with European Union Directives

 It is first important to note that Malta modified its corporate tax framework in order to address the issue of tax discrimination.
 This was essentially accomplished by offering non-residents as well as residents the ability to apply for (and claim) tax refunds.
 We should also note that clauses including (but not limited to) participation exemptions were put into place in an effort to make Malta a jurisdiction that would remain attractive in terms of tax planning.
-Since 2007, Malta corporate tax laws have continued to change based upon their desire to remain compliant with updated EU stipulations as well as those associated with the OECD.
+Since 2007, Malta corporate tax laws have continued to change based upon their desire to remain compliant with updated EU stipulations as well as those associated with the OECD (Organisation for Economic Co-operation and Development).
 The main intention is to enable this region to adopt an attractive and competitive flavour that will continue to attract outside entities.

 2. Maltese Limited Liability Companies and Partnerships